 Fire on the Spot?
 No

-Excessive absenteeism should be addressed, especially when you’re dealing with employees who are always late or frequently call out sick.
+Excessive absenteeism should always be addressed, especially when you’re dealing with employees who are always late or frequently call out sick.
 But be careful.
-Some absences are protected under the Family and Medical Leave Act (FMLA) and other employment laws, and shouldn’t lead to disciplinary action or discharge.
-Get the facts before you make a decision.
+Some absences are protected under the Family and Medical Leave Act (FMLA) and other employment laws and don’t warrant disciplinary action or discharge.
+Get the facts before you make a move.

 Sharing Salary or Bonus Information